 Logistics providers and partners make their living by navigating complexity in pursuit of efficiency.
 There’s always a faster route, a smoother transfer, a cheaper process – and that means stitching together a network of global partners who demand surgical coordination.

-For the past fifty years, Electronic Data Interchange (EDI) has been the crucial go-between ensuring all partners and processes remain in the loop as cargo makes their convoluted journeys from Point A to Point B, C, and D. Like any technology with a half-century of success under its belt, EDI deserves some serious recognition for this:
+For the past fifty years in Logistics, EDI (Electronic Data Interchange) has been the crucial go-between ensuring all partners and processes remain in the loop as cargo makes their convoluted journeys from Point A to Point B, C, and D. Like any technology with a half-century of success under its belt, EDI deserves some serious recognition for this:

 - Automation of tasks.
 Before EDI, all shipping transactions leaned on conventional communication: mail, phone calls, fax, and email.
 A booking from the Far East to the U.S. usually involved a mountain of phone calls – not just for you, but for your carriers and 3PL partners coordinating each leg of the shipment.
 With EDI, all those manual tasks are automated, eliminating the inefficient order-taking labor of yore.

 - Ability to send documents.
 All orders require official documentation to back them up: confirmation receipts, shipment inventories, vehicle manifests, invoices, payments, etc. EDI is able to transmit these documents, resulting in massive time savings and fewer errors.

 - Compatibility with conventional technology.
 EDI solutions can interface with traditional Accounting and early ERP systems to provide visibility into shipments for Accounting, Customer Service, and Sales.